 This page covers the following topics:

-Smart contract architecture — An overview of the core smart contracts that make up UNS.
-This section explains how domains are minted and managed, what domain information is stored, and how users can interact with those domains through a blockchain.
+- Smart contract architecture — An overview of the core smart contracts that make up UNS.
+This section explains how domains are minted and managed, what domain information is stored, and how members can interact with those domains through a blockchain.

-Delegating domain management — Explains the role of the transaction processor and meta transactions in minting domains and allowing users to delegate transaction costs.
+- Delegating domain management — Explains the role of the transaction processor and meta transactions in minting domains and allowing members to delegate transaction costs.

 UNS is built by Unstoppable Domains, which includes a new registry and set of new smart contracts.
 The structure is similar to CNS in that domains are owned irrevocably.
 Domains do not need to be renewed and cannot be reclaimed by Unstoppable Domains.
-Once claimed, users have complete control of their domains.
+Once minted, members have complete control of their domains.

 UNS has one single smart contract, the